AlanKrajina/AlanKrajina.github.io/_posts/2019-06-18-cli_data_gem_project_blog.markdown

 ```

 Here we have a Class method called *scrape_index_page*.
-This method uses HTML parser ‘*nokogiri*’ and a HTTP wrapper ‘*open-uri*’ to get our website HTML and save tha data to a variable ‘**doc**’.
+This method uses HTML parser ‘*nokogiri*’ and a HTTP wrapper ‘*open-uri*’ to get our website HTML and save that data to a variable ‘**doc**’.
-Then we use the ‘each’ enumerator to iterate through doc.css(“li div.ranking-item”), that is our container with all bootcamps, and then we assign a specific camp.css to new variables, variables that we will use in our  *BestOnlineCodingBootcamps:Bootcamps* class.
+Then we use the ‘each’ enumerator to iterate through doc.css(“li div.ranking-item”), that is our container with all bootcamps, and then we assign a specific camp.css().text to new variables, variables that we will use in our  *BestOnlineCodingBootcamps:Bootcamps* class.
-Very important part is the line of code with **BestOnlineCodingBootcamps::Bootcamps.new(name,rating,subjects,url)**.
+Remember this very important line of code:
+**BestOnlineCodingBootcamps::Bootcamps.new(name,rating,subjects,url)**

 Lets take a look first at the Bootcamps Class.

 ```
 class BestOnlineCodingBootcamps::Bootcamps